Paneer Tikka Masala Recipe

 But if you are a newbie you can make the gravy ahead and refrigerate.
 Simply grill the tikkas & reheat the tikka masala on the day you intend to serve it.

 This recipe is vegetarian and gluten-free.
 To make it vegan you can substitute paneer with tofu and use any vegan yogurt.
-You may also skip the cream and use more cashews or almonds to compensate for the creaminess.
+You may also omit the cream and use more cashews or almonds to compensate for the creaminess.
+Update: I have the new Tofu Tikka Masala here.

 For a nut-free option, you can leave out the cashews completely but you will miss the creamy texture in your tikka masala.
 So the better option is to substitute cashews with more heavy cream as mentioned in the recipe notes.
 In India a lot of people use poppy seeds or magaz seeds as a substitute for cashews you may try that as well.